-Dependencies among IHE Integration Profiles exist when implementation of one integration profile is a prerequisite for achieving the functionality defined in another integration profile.
-Figure 2-1 provides a graphical view of the dependencies among IHE IT Infrastructure
+- Dependencies among IHE Integration Profiles exist when implementation of one integration profile is a prerequisite for achieving the functionality defined in another integration profile.
+Figure 2.1-1 illustrates an example of the dependencies among IHE IT Infrastructure Profiles.

-Integration Profiles.
 The arrows in the figure point from a given integration profile to the integration profile(s) upon which it depends.
-Table 2-1 defines these dependencies in tabular form.

-Some dependencies require that an actor supporting one profile be grouped with one or more actors supporting other integration profiles.
 For example, Enterprise User Authentication (EUA) requires that different participating actors be grouped with the Time Client that participates in the Consistent Time (CT) Integration Profile.
-The dependency exists because EUA actors must refer to consistent time in order to function properly.
+The dependency exists because EUA actors must refer to consistent time in order to function properly. - In the ITI Technical Framework, dependencies are also referred to as "Actor Groupings".
+Each ITI Profile in Volume 1 contains a table that identifies "Required Actor Groupings" (if any). - Many ITI Profiles also identify "Cross-Profile Considerations" describing how IHE Profiles can be combined for enhanced functionality.

-Table 2-1: Integration Profiles Dependencies
+Figure 2.1-1: Example ITI Profile Dependencies